 When most people think of calling it quits on a career, they immediately think of a move to Florida.

-But where exactly in Virginia is the best place to retire?
+Where exactly in Virginia is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Martinsville as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Virginia that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 To create our list of the best places in Virginia to retire, we first used Census data to find all places in the Old Dominion — 593 cities and towns.

 We then narrowed it down to places with at least 12,000 people that weren’t townships.
 This left us with 36 places from across the state.